underscoreio/essential-scala/src/pages/intro/literals.md

 ## Null

 Null is the same as Java, though not used nearly as often.
-It also has its own type, `Null`.
+Scala's `null` also has its own type: `Null`.

 ~~~ scala
 scala> null